 We’ve heard the news stories and read the articles: New York City is experiencing a great migration.
 Many of those who previously called NYC home are trading in their high rises for the lawns and picket fences of the suburbs, as Manhattan vacancy rates continue to climb.
 Let’s dive deeper into why exactly people are leaving and what that looks like for the future NY Tri-State area real estate market.

-The reasons why people decide to leave New York City ultimately come down to individual and personal situations, but based on information our broker/agents have been hearing from customers and colleagues, this growing exodus centers around three main reasons:
+The reasons why people decide to leave New York City ultimately come down to individual and personal situations, but based on information our brokers and agents have been hearing from customers and colleagues, this growing exodus centers around three main reasons:

 - Uncertainty around COVID-19